CodeYourFuture/curriculum/content/js3/blocks/components/index.md

 > 🎯 Sub-goal: Build a film card component

 A film card component will enable us to render _any_ film object in the user interface.
 At the moment, we've composed DOM elements but we've not built a **reusable component**.
 To do this, we can wrap up our code inside a JavaScript function.
-JavaScript functions enable us to reuse code: therefore we can implement UI components using JavaScript functions.
+JavaScript functions **enable us to reuse code**: therefore we can implement **reusable UI components** using functions.

 Let's consider our code thus far: